bitpay/bitpay-python-py2/README.md

 This library is only compatible with Python 2.
 If you're using Python 3.x, please use our separate [bitpay-python](https://github.com/ionux/bitpay-python) library.

 ## Getting Started
-To get up and running with this library quickly, see the GUIDE here: (https://github.com/bitpay/bitpay-python-py2/blob/master/GUIDE.md)
+To get up and running with this library quickly, see getting started guied: (https://github.com/bitpay/bitpay-python-py2/blob/master/GUIDE.md)

 ## API Documentation